sayakdattagupta/basicsdlanim/README.md

 # basicsdlanim
-A simple animation of a moving rectangle in SDL
+A simple blue rectangle (for now) in C usinh SDL2 Initialises a winodw and draws a blue rectangle (0,0,255)